 In the state of Ohio, marital property is subject to an "equitable division" upon divorce.
-"Equitable division" does not mean that each spouse receives the same amount in assets and property; rather, "equitable division" refers to what the court believes is a fair and equitable distribution of marital property after taking into account a number of factors.
-If one or both spouses own a business, its worth will need to be determined and provisions included within the divorce settlement to ensure any eligible assets from it are divided appropriately.
-Additionally, pension plans, 401k accounts, and other retirement funds must be divided through the filing of a Qualified Domestic Relations Order (QDRO).
+"Equitable division" does not mean that each spouse receives the same amount in assets and property; rather, it refers to what the court believes is a fair and equitable distribution of marital property after taking into account a number of factors.
+If one or both spouses own a business, its worth will need to be determined and provisions included within the divorce settlement to ensure that eligible assets from it are divided appropriately.
+Additionally, pension plans, 401(k) accounts, and other retirement funds must be divided through the filing of a Qualified Domestic Relations Order (QDRO).

 At Rittgers & Rittgers, our divorce attorneys work closely with clients in order to ensure their financial interests are protected during divorce and the division of marital property.
 If you would like more information regarding divorce and the division of marital property — and marital debt — contact the family law attorneys at Rittgers & Rittgers today.

 Factors That Play a Role in the Division of Marital Property

 While each divorce is different, in general, the court will take the following kinds of factors into consideration when dividing marital property: